-The idea of traveling to Tallinn arose as I was planning my Helsinki “slash” Northern light expedition (In fact, it seemed the trip ended up hardly an expedition – Finland is so developed, even in the arctic circle!).
-Tallinn was a day-trip thing, and I think it would be appropriate for any Helsinki visitors to have a small detour during their stay at the “Daughter of the Baltic.”
+The idea of traveling to Tallinn arose as I was planning my Helsinki / Northern light expedition (In fact, it seemed the trip ended up hardly a “wild” expedition – Finland is so developed, even in the arctic circle!).
+I added a day-trip to Tallinn when I was in Helsinki, and I think it would be appropriate for any travelers in Finland to have a detour during their stay at the “Daughter of the Baltic.”

 Linda line claimed itself to be the fastest route commuting between Helsinki and Tallinn in 1.5 hours with speedboats.
 YET!
 Note that different ferries took off at different terminals.
 In the end, I selected Tallink & Silja Line cruise for 19 Euros in the morning after balancing the benefits of location and price, with a discount for having a Helsinki Card 🙂

 The voyage is about 2 hours.
 Boarding 7:30 am and returning at 5:30 pm, I had exactly 8 hours to stroll in the old town of Tallinn.
 Although it should have been a shuttle service – the vehicle was a cruise.
 Yes, a modern Titanic kind of cruise with pools, bars, restaurants, performance theaters, etc. Sadly, for the Helsinki-Tallinn route, none of those was in service except for the snack bars; but fortunately, the seating areas were all open and free for grab.
 I got an entire booth in a public restaurant and had some space for myself.